BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/elven_kingdoms.md

 - **Majestic Steed** `ACTIVE`

 In a turn in which Thranduil Charges into Combat, he resolves his Strikes at Strength 5.
-Additionally, each time this model Charges into Combat, it inflicts a single Strength 4 hit upon one model it has Charged.
-Cavalry models suffer this hit on both the rider and the Mount.
-If Thranduil is no longer Engaged in Combat after this hit, he may continue his Move in any way his controlling player wishes.
+Additionally, each time this model Charges into Combat, it will inflict a single Strength 4 hit upon one model it has Charged (Cavalry models suffer this hit on both the rider and the Mount).
+If after this hit Thranduil is no longer Engaged in Combat, he may continue his Move in any way his controlling player wishes; stopping straight away, Charging another enemy model, or anything in between.

 </div>